Ckola99/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree - creates the directories welcome/, welcome/to/ and welcome/to/school in the current working directory

-103-commas - lists all the files and directories of the current directory, separated by commas (,) - THIS FILE IS CURRENTLY A WORK IN PROGRESS
+103-commas - lists all the files and directories of the current directory, separated by commas (,).